tomszilagyi/jquery-searchable/README.md

 - Added onAfterSearch callback.
 - Added ignoreDiacritics option.
 Default is false so it should be backwards compatible.

+**Version 1.1.2:**

+- Added searchType `helm` to support incremental narrowing on multiple space-separated keyword fragments as in Emacs Helm.

 ## Contributing & Issues